gaak99/oxly/README.md

    The forced save is safe cuz the prev edits will be saved by Dropbox as seperate revisions.

+   But once you do this don't make any more changes (via Emacs/Orgzly/etc) to the file as it may cause problems with the merge.
+See section Caveats/Gotchas below.

 #### Merge revisions
 Now the 2 most recent revisions -- one each from laptop/Orgzly -- in Dropbox are ready to be merged with oxit: